 Students are encouraged to take COMN 3111 3.0 if they want to take COMN 3112 3.0, but there is no prerequisite.

-Format: Lectures for this course will be offered on-line; regular one-hour in-class seminars will complement the lectures
+Format: Lectures for this course will be offered on-line; regular onehour in-class seminars will complement the lectures

-AP/COMN 3112 3.0 PROBLEMATIC COMMUNICATION IN ORGANIZATIONS
+AP/COMN 3112 3.0 (formerly AP/COMN 3311 6.0) PROBLEMATIC COMMUNICATION IN ORGANIZATIONS

 Course Director: Prof. Dalton Kehoe